+Modification of T3 Rationale (Annex 3)

+1

-T3 Rationale (Annex 3) Submitting body ITTF EQUIPMENT COM MITTEE Proposition (text se ee annex): Modification o f T3 "Balls" Narrow the raincluded, takin Uniformize an packing, pack.
-Transfer more to the approva Delete refere "celluloid-free Clarify that the linked to the reprohibit mixin considerably of Start testing be seam and pole N.B.
-Please note that a moment.
-The EqC starts in a regular, consistent ng into account existing imp d simplify the use of trad aging and ball box; apply o details to the already exist al procedure, and only keep nces to celluloid balls, w " balls; e sale and use of balls wir elated event; (the EqC woul g balls from different produ- lifferent properties or appe- valls with seams at position es; the technical requirements or red a (statistical) analysis in ing methods are adequate for t way, as required by the play ections "test procedures" a al properties as indicated in the table provements in manufacturing; emark, brand and ball name and of ther cosmetic text improvements; ing and published instructions related to the principles in T3; hile conserving the requirement of the 2 nd stamp on the balls is timely d like to discuss pros and cons at BoD ?) actions and sites, or selling balls with arance under the same name; s more randomly chosen than just or testing methods are not changed at this order to evaluate, if the presently used r having balls, which bounce and behave ers, or if new tests need to be created. the table below.
-If th adequate information ere are questions about oth n, individually and at BoD. er details, the EqC is eager to provide years. usucai analysis of more th an 1700 data recorded during the las
+Submitting body ITTF EQUIPMENT COM MITTEE

+Proposition (text s see annex): Modification of of T3 "Balls"

+Narrow the raincluded, tak Uniformize a packing, pack Transfer monto to the approvement of the testing seam and poly.
+Start testing seam and poly.
+N.B.
+Please note that moment.
+The EqC starts in a regular, consister The changes in the the table below.
+If the table below.
+If the table below is the table below. ing into account existing im nd simplify the use of track (aging and ball box; apply of e details to the already exist (al procedure, and only kee ences to celluloid balls, we empeted and use of balls we related event; (the EqC wound balls from different prod different properties or apper balls with seams at position les; the technical requirements on arted a (statistical) analysis in ting methods are adequate for the way, as required by the play sections "test procedures" here are questions about ot on, individually and at BoD. ral properties as indicated in the table provements in manufacturing; demark, brand and ball name and o other cosmetic text improvements; sting and published instructions related p the principles in T3; while conserving the requirement o ith a 2 nd stamp on the balls is timely id like to discuss pros and cons at BoD ?) fuctions and sites, or selling balls with earance under the same name; ns more randomly chosen than just or r testing methods are not changed at this n order to evaluate, if the presently used or having balls, which bounce and behave yers, or if new tests need to be created.